togakangaroo/stories/beeble-the-babble/index.md

 He called into the darkness.
 By the time he hit bottom, Beeble's arms ached but he took hold of the young bird and started pulling the rope.
 Fist-full by fist-full they went up.
 Pull, breathe, pull breathe, a few inches at a time. *"Thank goodness I haven't been skipping arm day"* Beeble thought.
 Finally, shoulders quivering, they reached the top of the well and beetle and bird tumbled out onto the ground.

 > Goodness, said Beeble, finally catching his breath.
 However did this happen?
-I thought flying was what brids did best?
+I thought flying was what birds did best?

 > Well...I've been practicing flying, came the reply, I really have.
 But I'm a young bird and I'm great at swooping, and circling.
 I can coast and I can do a running take off, but I haven't mastered flying straight up quite yet.
 Thank you so much for rescuing me for without you I would surely have starved.
 How can I ever repay you?